Skip to content

 }

-After calling this.replace(), the “update” phase terminates and re-invokes with “create” to create the new resource.
-The old resource is deleted when you call app.finalize().
+After you call this.replace(), the “update” phase will terminate and be re-invoked with “create” (to create the new resource).

 See the Testing documentation for a comprehensive walkthrough on how to test your own resources.